 Gargiulo had driven Tricia to a friend’s house in his car two days before her murder and was questioned by authorities, but he implicated another area teen, reported CBS News.
 No charges were ever filed against him, and the case was handed over to the cold case squad.

 A woman later claimed she was raped by Gargiulo in 1995.
 The woman, whose identity is protected, was 17 at the time and said she and Gargiulo had recently ended a romantic relationship.
 She claimed that during a social visit, Gargiulo handcuffed her, removed her pants and sexually assaulted her.

 “I was terrified.
 I didn’t even want to move.
-I was petrified,” she testified in 2019, according to New York’s Daily News.
+I was petrified,” she testified in 2019, according to the New York Daily News.